dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 slug: building-a-static-site-from-scratch
 tags: tech php
 published: "2023-07-05 23:53:06"
-updated: "2024-07-11 22:51:30"
+updated: "2024-07-15 21:58:30"
 ---

+## First of All, Why?

+One, I wanted the [Ikea effect](https://en.wikipedia.org/wiki/IKEA_effect) of building my own blog from scratch.

-I was tired of using off-the-shelf static site generators (SSGs) like Hugo and Jekyll.
+Two, I was tired of using off-the-shelf static site generators (SSGs) like Hugo and Jekyll.
 I felt that I had too little control, especially when it came to their templating languages and themes.
-Plus, I'd rather spend my time learning more reusable technologies.
-An SSG can't be *that* hard.

-## How about PHP?
+Three, for the learning experience.
+I'd rather spend my time learning technologies more reusable than a pre-built SSG framework.
+In building this site, I've learned about utility-first CSS ([Tailwind](https://tailwindcss.com/)), database structure, MVC, the N+1 problem and eager loading, PHP, and many more specific technologies.
+More importantly, it was good practice designing a system from scratch.

+## Where do I Start?

-First of all, what do SSGs offer?
+What do SSGs offer?

 + **Markdown** (or similar) to HTML conversion
 + **Templating** to inject data into a standard template